 However, there is a disclaimer to these prices.
-All prices include 12% value added tax (VAT), but can vary at service centers outside Metro Manila.
+All prices include 12% value-added tax (VAT), but can vary at service centers outside Metro Manila.
 The prices only cover parts and labor, and do not include the cost of materials and consumables.
-Toyota genuine mineral oil is also the basis for pricing, but will vary depending on the vehicle.
+Toyota genuine mineral oil is also the basis for pricing but will vary depending on the vehicle.
 Additionally, more labor hours or parts may be necessary for higher mileage vehicles, and that will entail higher costs.

 Refer to this information as a ballpark figure, if you will.
-Also remember that prices can change without prior notice, so it’s good to ask about the total cost of what needs to be done at each scheduled service interval.
-If you’re looking at some insight to the cost of ownership of a Toyota, this is as close as you can get to figuring out the budget for each service visit.
+Also, remember that prices can change without prior notice, so it’s good to ask about the total cost of what needs to be done at each scheduled service interval.
+If you’re looking at some insight into the cost of ownership of a Toyota, this is as close as you can get to figuring out the budget for each service visit.